Business Insider Is Hiring A Research Analyst For Our Paid Research Service

 Skill level:

-- A couple of years of relevant experience in journalism or a research/market research/consulting firm is helpful but not required.
+- A couple of years of relevant experience in journalism, market research/consulting, or finance is helpful but not required.

 - A passion for social media and tech news is also helpful